saramaiah/bioinformatics-tutorials/README.md

 # Bioinformatics tutorials
-## But with everything you'll need
+## With everything you'll need and more

-The purpose of this repository is to provide students with some backgroung in biology an introduction to bioinformatics and a playground environment for hands-on learning.
-I've compiled tutorials in R (a basic intro as well as a guided tutorial in scRNA-seq data) and Python (NumPy, Pandas, and scikit-bio), as well as all of the packages needed to complete them.
+The purpose of this repository is to provide students with some background in biology an introduction to bioinformatics and a playground environment for hands-on learning.
+I've compiled tutorials in R (a basic intro as well as a guided tutorial in scRNA-seq data) and Python (NumPy, Pandas, and scikit-bio), as well as all of the packages needed to complete them as a first version release.

+## Why Docker?

+In my experience, using standard package management tools (think Python's `pip` or R's `install.packages()`) are easy, but cause a lot of problems as time goes on.
+Many of these packages are poorly maintained, so they aren't upgraded with their dependencies or the language itself.
+Eventually, two packages you're trying to use need conflicting versions of something, and everything breaks.
+Many tools exist to try to solve this, but they have problems too.
+Conda and its derivatives, for example, have a lot of flaws in their implementation that causes projects to break easily and unexpectedly.
+Most importantly, they're not reliably reproducible across systems, a necessity in science.
+The problem becomes a question of how we make our software replicable across any system?

+Docker is a tool that packages software as *containers*.
+Containers are effectively the minimum set of information and instructions needed to tell a computer how to run a given program.
+The container simulates a base operating system, then installs packages and builds your software in that isolated environment.
+There are three key components to Docker:
+- **Dockerfile**: A dockerfile is analagous to DNA.
+It is the source code that contains all of the instructions necessary for the Docker engine to build an image.
+- **Image**: An image is a snapshot of software, files, and dependencies (including the base operating system).
+The image itself doesn't run any programs; it is an immutable "start point" from which you spin up containers.
+  + In this analogy, building the image is the transcription, translation, and modification steps, producing a functional enzyme.
+Spinning up a container is then analagous to the enzyme performing its function. ~~(Except that Docker images are immutable and you can start multiple simultaneous containers from the same image, so the analogy kind of breaks down here)~~
+- **Container**: A container is an instance of an image.
+This means that the programs you specified in the dockerfile and built in the image are actually run in the container.
+A container is an isolated environment that can run your software on any computer.
+The parameters you supply to the `docker run` command dictate some features of the container, like what ports or directories the programs can access (which you'll see in this tutorial).

 ## Where do I start?